Acquired

 Angel

 The Essence Vault Angel is an Eau de Parfum.
-The fragrance opens with Bergamot, Cotton Candy, and Coconut, settles into a heart of Honey, Apricot, Blackberry, and Red Berries, and dries down to a base of Patchouli, Vanilla, Caramel, and Tonka Bean.
+Angel opens with Bergamot, Coconut, and Cotton Candy, settles into a heart of Red Berries, Orchid, Honey, and Apricot, and dries down to a base of Chocolate, Patchouli, Vanilla, and Tonka Bean.
+The Essence Vault's Angel carries an Acquired verdict, a sweet-led wear.

 The Essence Vault's interpretation of Mugler's Angel (1992) - Olivier Cresp and Yves de Chiris's cotton-candy-patchouli pioneer that invented the modern gourmand category, here translated into a budget reading with the cotton-candy-patchouli-vanilla spine still legible.
 Honest dupe-fidelity for evening and night-out wear.